scott-x/gapi/README.md

 # gapi

-Generate API for your golang project automaticly
+For fast Generating API for your golang project.

-### how to use
+### How to use ?

 1. install